 “What we really hope to do is just demand freedom of mind and freedom of speech,” said Wong in the documentary, “”I will never stop until Hong Kong is Hong Kong again.”

 The 2014 protests weren’t his first.
 When he was 13, he protested against a high-speed rail link to mainland China, and then later against the planned introduction of a patriotic curriculum in Hong Kong schools, which was later shelved.
-In the wake of the protests, he co-founded the pro-independence party Demosisto in April last year and earlier this month he testified before US lawmakers on Hong Kong’s autonomy.
+In the wake of the protests, he co-founded the Demosisto party, which describes itself as advocating for democratic self-determination for Hong Kong, in April last year.
+Earlier this month he testified before US lawmakers on Hong Kong’s autonomy.